 We saw the bright green dots, and the guide briefly turned on a light so we could see thousands of sticky strings hanging from the cave ceiling.

 The highlight of the tour was at the end.
-The guide asked us all for silence to disturb the glow worm habitat as little as possible, and in the dark silence, we boarded a boat that she pulled along by ropes, not even disturbing the water, as we floated through caves of thousands of tiny, bright green lights.
-My group had to wait a few minutes for a boat, and a few of the other members of the group nervously whispered in the silence.
+The guide asked us to stay quiet so as to disturb the glow worm habitat as little as possible, and in the dark silence, we boarded a boat that she pulled along by ropes, not even disturbing the water, as we floated through caves of thousands of tiny, bright green lights.
+My group had to wait a few minutes for a boat, and a few of the others nervously whispered in the silence.
 My rage mounted that people couldn’t respect the silence request enough to refrain from making important comments like, “it’s dripping on me,” but once the boat pushed off, everyone was awed into complete quiet.